paruakurathi/React__Dev__Notes/Packages/README.md

 # What is npm?
+Node package Manager.
-Node package Manager , used to install,update Javascript packages
+It is used to install, update Javascript packages.

 # what is npm init?
---> It generates Package.json file into the directory.
+It generates Package.json file into the directory.

 # Bundler:
-Tool combines the all JS code files into Single One that is shipped to production. types of bundlers -> parcel,webpack,browserfiy
+Tool combines the all JS code files into Single One that is shipped to production.

+Types of bundlers -> parcel,webpack,browserfiy

-ex: create-react-app uses webpack bundler behind the scenes.
+Ex: create-react-app uses webpack bundler behind the scenes.

 # Package Manager:
 To install packages we need to install npm or yarn